RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 Starting with version 5.6.0, a new feature version (also called a _feature set version_) helps support new Active-Active features.

-When you update the feature version for an Active-Active database, the feature version is updated for all of the database instances.
+When you update the feature version for an Active-Active database, the feature version is updated for all database instances.

- _Guidelines:_
+ _Upgrade guidelines:_

 - As of v6.0.20, feature version 0 is deprecated; support will be removed in a future version.